-The Kenyan footballing minnows who beat Barcelona
+The Kenyan footballing minnows who beat Barca

 Every year the team compete in the Donauauen Cup, one of the toughest youth championships in Europe.

-Indomitable sides like Barcelona and Athletico Madrid were swept under the carpet by Acakoro, who won the cup last year -- and the year before that too.
+Indomitable sides like Barcelona and Atletico Madrid were swept under the carpet by Acakoro, who won the cup last year -- and the year before that too.

 It's a remarkable achievement for a group of kids from Kenya who don't have the sort of sport scientists, nutritionists and technology seen in European youth programs.